mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - *AWS only*.
 If enabled, the Amazon EBS encryption feature encrypts the server's root volume for both data at rest within the volume and for data moving between the volume and the instance.

+   * - ``replicationFactor``
+     - number
+     - The number of :term:`replica set` members.
+Each member keeps a copy of your databases, providing high availability and data redundancy.

+       If your cluster is a sharded cluster, each shard is a replica set with the specified replication factor.

+       For information on how the replication factor affects costs, see :ref:`server-number-costs`.
+For more information on MongoDB replica sets, see :manual:`Replication </replication>` in the MongoDB manual.

+       The possible values are ``3``, ``5``, or ``7``.

+   * - ``replicationSpec``
+     - document
+     - The configuration of each region in the cluster.
+Each element in this document represents a region where |service| deploys your cluster.

+   * - ``replicationSpec.<region>``
+     - document
+     - The physical location of the region.
+The ``<region>`` string corresponds to a region where |service| deploys your cluster.

+       Each ``<region>`` document describes the region's priority in elections and the number and type of MongoDB nodes |service| deploys to the region.

+   * - ``replicationSpec.<region>.electableNodes``
+     - integer
+     - The number of electable nodes in the region.
+Electable nodes can become the :term:`primary` and can facilitate local reads.

+   * - ``replicationSpec.<region>.priority``
+     - integer
+     - The election priority of the region.
+The highest possible priority is ``7``, which identifies the **Preferred Region** of the cluster.
+       |service| places the :term:`primary` node in the **Preferred Region**.
+       The lowest possible priority is ``0``, which identifies a read only region.

+       You can have any number of priority ``0`` read only regions.
+       Priorities ``1`` through ``7`` are exclusive - no more than one region per cluster can be assigned a given priority.

+   * - ``replicationSpec.<region>.readOnlyNodes``
+     - integer
+     - The number of read-only nodes in the region.
+Read-only nodes can never become the :term:`primary`, but can facilitate local-reads.

    * - ``diskSizeGB``
      - double